 I’m an Illustration graduate and former Ballroom and Latin American dancer.
 Inspired by my love of dance and having the experience of being on the competition floor, my passion for the creative arts, freedom of movement and attention to detail has often influenced my artwork.
 Dance and drawing have always progressed together in my life.
 My love for illustration started at a very young age but the first steps into … Continue reading

 My painting is usually inspired by plants and gardens, taking a botanical approach.
 Sometimes my paintings inspire my embroidery, which is usually traditional hand embroidery although sometimes I experiment in both disciplines!
-‘Profits from my work go to charity and I am currently supporting a community in a very poor region of Nicaragua, whom I am going to visit next year, Please see our blog https://2newhorizons4ometepe.blogspot.co.uk/ Also see my creativity … Continue reading
+‘Profits from my work go to charity and I am currently supporting a community in a very poor region of Nicaragua, whom I am visiting in January 2018, Please see our blog https://2newhorizons4ometepe.blogspot.co.uk/ Also see my creativity blog … Continue reading

 Heather takes inspiration for her work from natural history, horticulture and from her travels.
 Flower paintings are usually detailed in watercolours but other media are used as the subjects demand.
 Paintings of landscapes, birds and pets have sometimes been commissioned artworks.
 Heather has recently been experimenting with different styles and using vibrant colours to make more contemporary pictures.